 |Age of oldest account||2 years||4 years||8 years|

 The age of the oldest account in your credit file is a very important data point.
 If the goal is simply to extend the age of the oldest tradeline in the credit report, then of course only one tradeline is needed.
-The tradeline just needs to be older than the oldest account that is currently on file, but obviously the older the better so we recommend going significantly older.
+The tradeline just needs to be older than the oldest account that is currently on file, but obviously, the more age the better, so we recommend going significantly older.

 A very thick file with a large number of accounts will “dilute” the power of any tradelines that are added.
-Since there are so many tradelines already, it will be more difficult to affect the average age of accounts.
-Therefore, one premium tradeline with a high age and credit limit will be most likely to benefit a very thick file, rather than multiple less potent tradelines.
+Since there are so many tradelines already in the file, it will be more difficult to affect the average age of accounts.
+Therefore, one premium tradeline with a lot of age and a high credit limit will be a better fit for a very thick file, rather than multiple less potent tradelines.

-As we mentioned, adding a few tradelines to a thin file is ideal because it increases the number of accounts in the file.
-On the other hand, someone with no credit at all or an extremely thin file can still experience significant benefits from adding one tradeline, since they didn’t have much there to begin with.
-As an example, adding one tradeline to a credit file that previously only had one account in it is a 100% increase in the number of accounts in the file!
+As an example, adding one tradeline to a credit report that previously only had one account in it represents a 100% increase in the number of accounts in the file!
 This not only adds valuable age and payment history but also impacts the “credit mix” factor in credit scoring.

 What are your thoughts on this article about how many tradelines to buy?
 We would love to hear your feedback, so leave a comment below!